tomgxz/Kraken/README.md

 ![Main Page Template diagram](https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/templates/MainPageTemplate.png?raw=true)

-This is the main "template" that all of the pages are built on.
-The main content will be displayed inside.
+This is the main "template" that all of the pages are built on, where the main content will be displayed inside.
 Defining this in a separate file beforehand (`/templates/base.html`) means that the website has a more unified feel and it allows the user to always be able to go home and access the navigation menu.
 Defining it in a separate file also removes redundancy as the code for it only appears once.

 Home Button
->The Home button, placed in the top left hand corner so that it is easy to find and matches how other websites do it; it meets the standardised expectations that the client has.
+>The Home button is placed in the top left hand corner so that it is easy to find and matches how other websites do it; it conforms to the established design patterns and standardised expectations that the user will be familiar with.

 Hamburger
 >The navigation menu has been hidden behind a hamburger at the bottom of the sidebar.
 This is because, due to the navbar being docked on the side, having lots of links on it would look messy and be hard to read.
 Therefore, you can click the hamburger and a modal will appear with all of those links.
 Clicking the hamburger again, or anywhere else on the screen, will close the modal.
 The reason why the navbar is on the side of the screen is not only a design choice, but it means that the website builder has more space vertically.